spacetelescope/jdaviz/licenses/TEMPLATE_LICENCE.rst

+This project is based upon the Astropy package template (https://github.com/astropy/package-template/) which is licenced under the terms of the following licence.

+---

-Copyright (c) 2019, JDADF Developers
+Copyright (c) 2018, Astropy Developers
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,